 A ledger, not a game.

 A workout-logging app for serious lifters, built for iPhone.
-I made the whole thing on my own: the idea, the brand, the design, and the app itself.
+I worked on all of it: the idea, the brand, the design, and the app itself.

 What it is